Benjamin-sc/TBB1/README.md

 # Download and use the pyTBB1.

-Pre-steps before use it:
+Steps to take before using it:

-1) First, download all the files.
+1) First, download all the files and save them in the same folder.
 "TBB1.png" is an illustrative image and "icon.ico" is the icon of the platform.
 If these files are not in the same folder as the python script, you will get an error message.

 2) Redefine your file_path in the function pushLoadImage1 (line 449) and pushLoadImage2 (line 504).
 So when you load your images, the correct folder location is opened.

 3) Make sure you have all the necessary python libraries.
 Otherwise you have to install them.
 For example, scipy package is not always available directly in all versions.

 4) Update the molecular library with your coefficients and molecules (line 330 to 341).
-If you are not familiar with trees construction in python, you can enter new coefficients directly in the GUI (but they will not be saved for the next use).
+If you are not familiar with trees construction in python, you can enter new coefficients directly in the GUI using the check box (but they will not be saved for the next use).

 5) If you have problems loading images, try using the most suitable format for the images: .png.